What are food sensitivities?

 What can you do?

-The best way to figure out your food sensitivities is through an IgG Food Sensitivity Blood Test.
+The best way to figure out your food sensitivities is through an IgG Food Sensitivity Test.
 Another option is an elimination diet, this is when common inflammatory foods are removed from the diet to see if symptoms lessen.
 The problem with elimination diets: only certain foods are removed and finding the right combination of food sensitivities takes time.
-IgG Food Sensitivity Blood Tests give a comprehensive analysis of many different foods to give you a clear result of all the foods causing you symptoms.
+IgG Food Sensitivity Tests give a comprehensive analysis of many different foods to give you a clear result of all the foods causing you symptoms.
+Click here to test for 184 foods.

 Click here to schedule a free 15-minute consultation call with our MTHFR Experts.
 We are happy to answer your questions and to help you get on the right path towards feeling better.